Table of Contents

 I finished my visit to the Rolous Group at the Bakong Temple which is the largest of the three.
 In the middle there is a step pyramid with several satellite temples around it surrounded by two moats.
 It made me think of the Borobudur on Java, Indonesia which I visited during sunrise.
 Here, however it was getting dark and the locals started to come back from their work and kids where playing around the temple complex waiting for bedtime.
 It was getting dark quick and I decided to go for dinner with my local guide and driver.
 I told him earlier I love to try local – strange – food and he said he knew the place to go.

-Did you visit the local life around Siem Reap or do you have questions?
+Did you visit Water Village in Siem Reap too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!